IDPLAT/rax-docs/README.md

 readability.
 Tests shouldn't need to wait for these pauses, so set this to `true` for faster results.

-`SOURCE_DIR`: During tests, devs are advised to clone the source repo into a local directory instead of continually downloading it from Github.
-Set this variable to the path of the cloned repo.
+`SOURCE_DIR`: Set this variable to the path of the cloned repo.
 This speeds up tests, and also allows for testing local toolkit changes without having to commit and push them.